Shen-Lab/ncVarPred-1D3D/README.md

 Sei based models can be trained by running the code train_sei_mlp.py or train_sei_gcn.py for our proposed MLP or GCN architecture respectively.
 You may custom the learning term and regularization.You may find more details in run_train_sei_mlp_gcn.sh.

+Training time and source estimation: We trained on the 48-core A100 GPU.
+Training one epoch of CNN+MLP or CNN/RNN+MLP takes around 20 minutes.
+Training one epoch of CNN+GCN takes around 30 minutes.
+Training one epoch of CNN/RNN+GCN takes around 4 hours.
+Training one epoch of Sei+MLP takes around 4 hours.
+Training one epoch of Sei+GCN takes around 6 hours.

 ## Model assessment (all codes in the model_testing folder)
 The test set performance of all pretrained model can be assessed by running the test_model_mlp.py or test_model_gcn.py for our proposed MLP or GCN architecture respectively.
 You may get all results by running the code run_test_model.sh.
 If you are interested the Sei related models, you may get the test set performance by running the code test_sei_mlp.py, test_sei_gcn.py.
 Or for simplicity sake, use the run_test_sei.sh.
 Please note that running that code to assess one pretrained Sei related mdoel on A100 GPU may take around 8 hours.
 The DeepSEA or DanQ related models may only tabke around 10 minutes.